 His father, a mining engineer, graduated from the University of Kentucky and worked in Colombia for the South American Gold and Platinum Company.
-His mother, born on Staten Island, New York, grew up in the Panama Canal Zone where her father was a pilot throughout the area.
+Born on Staten Island, New York, his mother grew up in the Panama Canal Zone, where her father was a pilot throughout the area.
 In 1939, at age 5, Jim’s family moved back to the States, living in Marion, Kentucky.

 Paula Henry was born in 1943, in Brownfield, Texas and raised in Carlsbad, New Mexico.

 The oldest of seven children, she moved to Midland, Texas, immediately after graduating from high school in 1961.
 She was employed with Phillips Petroleum before marrying Jim on January 11, 1964, in Midland, Texas.
 The couple moved to Tulsa, Oklahoma, for the first years of their marriage.
 After returning to Midland, the couple raised their three children: daughters, Jamie and Beverly, and son, David, in the community.
 They have twelve grandchildren: seven girls and five boys.

 Paula earned an Associate Degree from Midland College, graduating Summa Cum Laude.
 She earned her Bachelor’s Degree in History from the University of Texas of the Permian Basin and a Master’s Degree in History from Texas Tech University, graduating Summa Cum Laude each time.
 She taught history courses at Midland College for nine years, one year at UTPB, and one year at Texas Tech.
 Paula served on the Laura Bush Women’s Initiative for the George W. Bush Presidential Library.
 She was elected to serve on the Board of Governors for the Midland Hospital Foundation in 2012.
 Through the years, Paula has actively supported other nonprofit groups and civic organizations in the community.